suyashmahar/suyash-thesis/Chapters/rpcool.typ

 == Acknowledgement

 This chapter contains material from "MemRPC: Fast Shared Memory RPC For Containers and CXL," by Suyash Mahar, Ehsan Hajyjasini, Seungjin Lee, Zifeng Zhang, Mingyao Shen, and Steven Swanson, which is under review.
-The dissertation author is the primary investigator and the first author of this paper.
+The dissertation author is the primary investigator and the co-first author of this paper.